matinas/cookinvr/README.md

 -	~~Enhance the scoring system.
 Avoid making below zero scores, and show penalties in red instead of the usual yellow color~~
 -	~~Solve bug related to ingredient placement in the assembly.
 There are some ingredients that ends up repeated for some reason and this mess up the scoring~~
 -	~~Add Uruguayan Chivito recipe and add Uruguayan flag so you can place it as a topping.~~
 -	~~Replace the placeholder primitives with real models.
-The models will be done inside VR using Google Blocks, so one task will be modeling all the needed assets/ingredients, at least for a few simple receipts (e.g.: hamburger, sandwich and hot dog).
+The models will be done inside VR using Google Blocks, so one task will be modeling all the needed assets/ingredients, at least for a few simple recipes (e.g.: hamburger, sandwich and hot dog).
 Or eventually downloading them from Google Poly so to maintain the low poly graphical style.
 Put the assets into the game and check if all works fine with those~~
 -	~~Redesign the environment so more ingredients can be accessible, adding kind of shelves below each allowance.~~
 -	~~Add recipe name in the display for each recipe.~~
 -	~~Solve a bug that makes that when you make some juggling with the ingredients, if there was an ingredient already placed, once you catch the ingredient with which you are juggling, the game incorrectly takes it as placed in the assembly.~~